 More than just furry friends, assistance animals can support people with a disability to live safely, become more independent and complete everyday tasks.

-Today we’re taking a look at some new information from the NDIS about types of assistance animals that may be funded and the evidence you’ll need to supply in your funding application.
+Today we’re taking a look at what the NDIS considers when funding assistance animals and the evidence required to support a funding application.

 What is an assistance animal?

 The NDIS describes an assistance animal as one that is “trained to perform at least three tasks or behaviours that reduce the functional impacts of a person’s impairment and is assessed by an authorised body for public access.”

 To be approved by the NDIS, an assistance animal must pass a special test to ensure they can access public places and transport safely and effectively.
 This is called a Public Access Test.